pnp/PnP/Solutions/PowerShell.Commands/readme.md

 :--------|:------------
-**Add-SPOPublishingPage** | Adds a new publishing page to a site **Add-SPOPublishingPageLayout** | Adds a new .aspx publishing page layout to a site **Add-SPOHtmlPublishingPageLayoutt** | Adds a new .html publishing page layout to a site
+**Add-SPOPublishingPage** | Adds a new publishing page to a site **Add-SPOPublishingPageLayout** | Adds a new .aspx publishing page layout to a site **Add-SPOHtmlPublishingPageLayout** | Adds a new .html publishing page layout to a site

 Examples (Note: The associated content type in the example is the "Welcome Page" built in content type)